dconeybe/SnapshotListenerSecurityRulesDenyIssue5856/README.md

 > Firestore onSnapshot() will silently fail when forbidden by security rules

 ### Prerequisites
-1. `npm install -g typescript ts-node`
+1. `npm install -g ts-node`

 ### Steps
 1. Edit `index.ts` with your API credentials.
 2. `npm install`
 3. `ts-node index.ts`
-4. Press CTRL+C when done to quite.
+4. Press CTRL+C when done to quit.